-BIOS 118 and BIOS 119 First-Year Seminars in Local Biology Research (offered Fall and Spring, 1 credit hour)
+BIOS 118 and BIOS 119 First-Year Seminars in Local Biology Research (offered Fall and Spring, 1 credit hour).
 These half-semester seminar courses introduce biology-interested first-year students interested in the excitement of research at Rice and across Houston.
-Small groups will meet weekly with a graduate student or postdoctoral researcher to explore a research article published by a local lab, gaining background information about the subject and exposure to the research techniques.
-Students will meet researchers and tour labs at Rice and elsewhere in the Houston research community.
+Small groups meet weekly with a graduate student or postdoctoral researcher to explore a research article published by a local lab, gaining background information about the subject and exposure to the research techniques.
+Students meet researchers and tour labs at Rice and elsewhere in the Houston research community.
 All first-year, non-transfer students are eligible to enroll.
-BIOS 119 has an ecology and evolutionary biology focus and meets in the first half of each semester and BIOS 118 has a biochemistry, cell biology and genetics focus and meets in the second half of each semester.
+BIOS 119 (ecology and evolutionary biology focus) meets in the first half of each semester and BIOS 118 (biochemistry, cell biology and genetics focus) meets in the second half of each semester.

-FWIS 115 Exploring Biological Research Challenges (recommended, offered Fall and Spring, 3 credit hours) This writing-intensive course introduces students to biological research and scientific communication.
-Student teams work on investigative projects with opportunities to design experiments and share their findings.
-Recommended for students interested in the Biosciences major who have limited laboratory experience.
+FWIS 115 Exploring Biological Research Challenges (recommended, offered Fall and Spring, 3 credit hours).
+This writing-intensive course introduces students to biological research and scientific communication.
+Student teams work on investigative projects with opportunities to design experiments and share findings.
+Recommended for students interested in the Biosciences major who have limited lab experience.
 FWIS 115 fulfills the university requirement for a First-Year Writing Intensive Seminar.
 NOTE: Students cannot receive credit for both FWIS 115 and NSCI 120.

-NSCI 120 Introduction Scientific Research Challenges (recommended, offered Fall and Spring, 3 credit hours) Students in NSCI 120 will solve client-based problems that require the discovery or application of scientific knowledge, specifically in the fields of biology and chemistry.
-Students will work in interdisciplinary teams and be involved in shaping their project and implementing the scientific method to find solutions.
+NSCI 120 Introduction Scientific Research Challenges (recommended, offered Fall and Spring, 3 credit hours).
+Students solve client-based problems that require the discovery or application of scientific knowledge, specifically in the fields of biology and chemistry.
+Students work in interdisciplinary teams and are involved in shaping their project and implementing the scientific method to find solutions.
 This course is limited to first-year students only.
-NSCI 120 fulfills the biology laboratory requirement for medical school applications.
 NOTE: Students cannot receive credit for both FWIS 115 and NSCI 120.

 BIOS 211 Intermediate Experimental Biosciences (offered Fall and Spring, 2 credit hours).
 This course is an intermediate level laboratory experience required for Biosciences majors.
 BIOS 211 is not available to first-year students until the spring semester and requires instructor permission for registration; first-year students wishing to take BIOS 211 should take FWIS 115 or NSCI 120 in the fall.
-Prerequisite/Corequisite: BIOS 201 NOTES: prospective Neuroscience majors must take BIOS 212 rather than BIOS 211; BIOS 211 may be offered in a summer session.
+Prerequisite/Corequisite: BIOS 201.
+NOTES: prospective Neuroscience majors must take BIOS 212 rather than BIOS 211; BIOS 211 may be offered in a summer session.

 BIOS 212 Intermediate Experimental Cellular and Molecular Neuroscience (offered Fall and Spring, 2 credit hours).
 This course is similar to BIOS 211 but designed for and required for Neuroscience majors.
 BIOS 212 is not available to first-year students until the spring semester and requires instructor permission for registration; first-year students wishing to take BIOS 212 should take FWIS 115 or NSCI 120 in the fall.
-Prerequisite/Corequisite: BIOS 201 NOTES: prospective Biosciences majors must take BIOS 211 rather than BIOS 212.
+Prerequisite/Corequisite: BIOS 201 and CAAM 210.
+NOTES: prospective Biosciences majors must take BIOS 211 rather than BIOS 212.